msantana09/data-engineering-toolkit/README.md

    ````bash
    ./platform.sh init
    ````
-3. **Install project dependencies (Optional)**
+3. **Install project dependencies**

-   If you plan on doing any development you'll want to install these project dependencies.
+   These are dependencies needed for local development, and for a few unit tests executed when Airflow is started.
    ```
    pip install -r requirements-dev.txt
    ```